Adult, High School

 Classes & Course Info

-Featured program: Electronics
+Featured program: Media Studies

 Our Academic Transfer programs enable students to transfer credits earned at Centralia College to four-year institutions.
 The Associate in Arts (AA), the Associate in Liberal Arts (ALA), and the Associate in Science (AS) degree programs are courses of study planned in cooperation with most four-year colleges and universities in the state of Washington.
 We also have partnerships programs with some 4-year universities.